First Times: Covering a show at Pappy and Harriet’s as Death from Above 1979 celebrate 20 years of ‘You’re a Woman, I’m a Machine’

 Scene1

 High Sierra caters to everyone, and if you are unable to have an amazing time, you may want to check your pulse.
 But let’s be honest, the masses primarily flock to the Sierra Mountains to enjoy the varied selection of musical acts.
-Here are Showbams’ top sets from the long weekend.
+Without further ado, here are our top sets from the long weekend.

 Allen-Stone

-Young soul powerhouse Allen Stone and his electrifying band held down a two hour (!) set at the Big Meadow Thursday — not bad for a performer who self-released his two full length albums and toured hard and strong enough to catch fire over the past year.
-He stretched his set out for the last 20 minutes by announcing a dance off and asking the crowd to create an aisle down the middle toward the soundboard.
-Either it was too early in the fest on a hot day, the two hour set was too long, or people were too high, because no one obliged.
-Stone had to collect himself before trying again, and after some chastising by the neo-soulster a the dance off ignited. -MIKE FRASH
+Young soul powerhouse Allen Stone and his electrifying band held down a two-hour (!) set at the Big Meadow on Thursday — not bad for a performer who self-released his two full-length albums and toured hard and strong enough to catch fire over the past year.
+He stretched his set out for the last 20 minutes by announcing a dance-off and asking the crowd to create an aisle down the middle toward the soundboard.
+Either it was too early in the fest on a hot day, the two-hour set was too long or people were too high because no one obliged.
+Stone had to collect himself before trying again, and after some chastising by the neo-soulster, a dance-off was ignited. -MF

-Fast rising indie-psych rockers White Denim delivered a couple excellent sunset shows on Thursday and Friday.
-The foursome is tightly synced, precisely nailing oft-changing time-signatures in a set that rarely paused.
+Fast-rising indie-psych rockers White Denim delivered a couple excellent sunset shows on Thursday and Friday.
+The foursome is tightly synced, precisely nailing oft-changing time signatures in a set that rarely paused.
 The songs segued seamlessly, blending with the help of swirling electric guitar layering and looping.
-The Thursday show on the Grandstand came as a relief as the ridiculously hot sun dipped behind the trees, and many were sitting down waiting for the legendary Thursday headliner.
-The Friday show at the Big Meadow ended spectacularly — a tighter crowd gave way to more heady psychedelic fare, including a sneakily-effective light show once full darkness arrived for the set-ending song “Drugs”. -MF
+The Thursday show on the Grandstand came as a relief as the ridiculously hot sun dipped behind the trees while many sat down waiting for Thursday’s legendary headliner.
+White Denim’s show on Friday at the Big Meadow ended spectacularly — a tighter crowd gave way to more heady psychedelic fare, including a sneaky and effective light show once full darkness arrived for the set-ending song “Drugs”. -MF

 Robert-Plant

-Robert Plant’s a legend, we all know this, so to have this mammoth performer be featured as the first major headliner of the event led to seriously large crowds, especially on Thursday.
+Robert Plant is a legend — we all know this — so to have this mammoth performer be featured as the first major headliner of the event led to seriously large crowds, especially on Thursday.
 His banner set did not disappoint with his mix of rockin’ Zeppelin classics, blues-laden solo material and a rich representation of various world music styles.
-Plant’s band was a very impressive conglomeration of modern musicians featuring players from Massive Attack and other highly regarded acts, which lent well to the characteristic howl of the Zeppelin legend on a clear, cool first evenin.
-Highlights were a show opening “Baby I’m Gonna Leave You”, Zep classic “Black Dog” and a version of Willie Dixon’s “Spoonful”.
-The response was unanimous that Robert Plant and his latest touring act were a rousing success as one would expect from this caliber performer. -KEVIN QUANDT
+Plant’s band was a very impressive conglomeration of modern musicians featuring players from Massive Attack and other highly regarded acts, which lent well to the characteristic howl of the Zeppelin legend on a clear, cool first evening.
+Highlights were a show-opening “Baby I’m Gonna Leave You”, Zep classic “Black Dog” and a version of Willie Dixon’s “Spoonful”.
+The response was unanimous that Plant and his latest touring act were a rousing success as one would expect from this caliber performer. -KQ

 Tumbleweed-Wanderers

-Indiana based Houndmouth showcased their Americana folklore to the High Sierra masses on Friday afternoon, and they did so with amazing harmonies, precise musicianship and all around great whiskey-drenched songwriting.
+Indiana-based Houndmouth showcased their Americana folklore to the High Sierra masses on Friday, and they did so with amazing harmonies, precise musicianship and all-around great whiskey-drenched songwriting.
 Their songs speak of troubled travelers, coked-up drug dealers and any vigilante vagabond looking to make amends with oneself.
 The set focused on their debut album From the Hills Below the City, with “Come On, Illinois”, “Houston Train” and “Penitentiary” rounding out the show highlights.
-One aspect that makes High Sierra so wonderful is the intimacy of the Festival — after Houndmouth’s set, I let them know their set was excellent.
-They were extremely grateful and thanked me as I walked away to my next adventure. -PETE MAUCH
+One aspect that makes High Sierra so wonderful is its intimacy.
+After Houndmouth’s set, I let them know everything sounded excellent.
+They were extremely grateful and thanked me as I walked away to my next adventure. -PM

 Primus

-Primus is weird in all the right ways.
-Legendary bassist Les Claypool’s primary vehicle headlined Friday night, proving to be an über-suitable headliner that fits High Sierra’s full embrace of individuality.
-An intense, trippy “Southbound Pachyderm” gave way to more energetic favorites like “Jerry Was A Race Car Driver” and “Jilly’s on Smack”.
-Skerik appeared to add yet another twisted layer of sax to “Groundhog’s Day”.
-Two consistent factors relate to Claypool — his bass is the driving force and his uniquely weird songwriting and vocal delivery make it work every time.
-Claypool hid in the shadows all night, letting his jazz-paced diction and offbeat baseline and leadership boggle the minds of the packed main stage. -MF
+Primus are weird in all the right ways.
+Legendary bassist Les Claypool’s primary vehicle headlined Friday, proving to be an über-suitable headliner that fits High Sierra’s full embrace of individuality.
+An intense, trippy “Southbound Pachyderm” gave way to more energetic favorites like “Jerry Was a Race Car Driver” and “Jilly’s on Smack”.
+Plus, Skerik appeared to add yet another twisted layer of sax to “Groundhog’s Day”.
+Two consistent factors relate to Claypool — his bass is the driving force, and his uniquely weird songwriting and vocal delivery make it work every time.
+Claypool hid in the shadows all night, letting his jazz-paced diction, offbeat baseline and leadership boggle the minds of the packed main stage. -MF

 The return of John Scofield’s electric band was a bit of a surprise to longtime fans of this freaked-out, electric jazz-fusion act.
 Jazz legend Scofield brought old friends and new to blaze through some selections from his past catalogue (Up All Night, Uberjam) and most recent (Uberjam Deux) to a healthily packed free, late night show.
 His mix of funky-fusion, hip-hop and electronic drum beats generally adds up to sonic grooves that are easy to dance to, but complex in their melody and solos arranged onstage.
 Some highlights were “Polo Towers”, “I Brake for Monster Booty”, and “Everynight is Ladies Night.”
 Try to catch this act on tour, as it could be the last time Scofield brings this band on the road for awhile before he likely returns to more straight-ahead jazz projects. -KQ